 Local Product Councils

-In March of 2010 ULI Boston launched its first local product council, the Boston Market Council (BMC), following the national model of ULI Product Councils.
-The goal was to create a topically focused, multi-disciplinary group of mid and senior level professionals, involved in the transaction side of real estate who commit to meet on a regular basis, develop trusted connections and share best practices, as well as real-time deal metrics.
+Local product Councils are a topically focused, multi-disciplinary group of mid and senior level professionals, involved in the transaction side of real estate who commit to meet on a regular basis, develop trusted connections and share best practices, as well as real-time deal metrics.

 Local Product Council Structure